-For the year ended 31 December 2025, the Brandes Global Equity Strategy returned 33.94% (gross of fees), surpassing the MSCI World Index, which returned 21.09%, and the MSCI World Value Index, which was up 20.79%.
+For the year ended December 31, 2025, the Brandes Global Equity Strategy returned 33.54% net of fees and 33.94% gross of fees, surpassing the MSCI World Index, which returned 21.09%, and the MSCI World Value Index, which was up 20.79%.

 The outperformance of international stocks (MSCI EAFE vs. MSCI USA) has been a tailwind for the strategy, given our value exposure and overweight to international stocks.
 Stock selection across nearly all sectors has helped drive our results for the year, led by investments in technology, financials, and industrials.
 Technology companies, such as Micron, Wiwynn and Samsung, delivered exceptional returns on the back of secular trends tied to AI and cloud infrastructure, as did consumer discretionary company Alibaba.
-Financials contributed meaningfully through Erste Group, Citigroup and UBS, which benefited from stable credit conditions and net interest margin support in a favourable rate environment.
+Financials contributed meaningfully through Erste Group, Citigroup and UBS, which benefited from stable credit conditions and net interest margin support in a favorable rate environment.
 Other notable contributors included Brazil-based Embraer and U.K.-based Rolls Royce, which gained on improving aerospace demand and operational execution, as well as Germany-based construction materials company Heidelberg Materials.